• Thu. Nov 21st, 2024

 Breakthrough and critical recognition (2019–present)

-In her final film release of the year, Pugh starred in Little Women, a period drama film adaptation of Louisa May Alcott‘s novel of the same name directed by Greta Gerwig.
+In her final film release of the year, Pugh starred in Little Women, a period drama film adaptation of Louisa May Alcott’s novel of the same name directed by Greta Gerwig.
 She portrayed Amy March, a fickle artist, from age 12 into adulthood, and has said that the character is in a “sweet spot of not knowing how to deal with her emotions”.
 The film received critical acclaim and grossed $209 million.
-In his review, David Rooney of The Hollywood Reporter praised the “disarming grace, humor and a willful streak that grows almost imperceptibly into wisdom” with which Pugh managed the “tricky contradictions” of the part.
+In his review, David Rooney of The Hollywood Reporter praised the “disarming grace, humor and a willful streak that grows almost imperceptibly into wisdom” with which Pugh managed the part’s “tricky contradictions”.
 Pugh earned nominations for the BAFTA and Academy Award for Best Supporting Actress for her performance.

 In 2022, Pugh starred in the thriller Don’t Worry Darling, directed by Olivia Wilde, and the drama The Wonder, an adaptation of Emma Donoghue‘s namesake novel.
 While filming the former, she allegedly clashed with Wilde, causing her to limit the amount of promotion she did for the film.
 Don’t Worry Darling premiered at the 79th Venice International Film Festival, where critics deemed Pugh’s performance superior to the film.
 In The Wonder, she played a nurse in 1862 who is sent to investigate an alleged supernatural miracle.
 Kevin Maher of The Times found Pugh’s “impossibly vivid and convincing” performance to be the film’s prime asset.
-In her final release of the year, she voiced Goldilocks in the DreamWorks animated film Puss in Boots: The Last Wish, which earned over $400 million worldwide.
+In her final release of the year, she voiced Goldilocks in the DreamWorks animated film Puss in Boots: The Last Wish, which earned over $480 million worldwide.

 video